Raathigesh/Raathigesh.github.io/_posts/2016-03-13-Redux-Simplified.md

 ## What the flux is flux?
-[Flux](https://facebook.github.io/flux/) is a pattern propsed by facebook to build react applications.
+[Flux](https://facebook.github.io/flux/) is a pattern proposed by facebook to build ReactJS applications.
 Flux is not a library but a pattern like MVC.
 Flux mandates an uni-directional data flow.

 A typical flux implementation has three components.

 1. **Action** : 'Action' represents a certain action that the application can perform.
-For example a bookmark applicaion can allow users to 'Add a boomark'.
+For example, a bookmark application can allow users to 'Add a boomark'.
 So 'Add a bookmark' is an action.

 2. **Dispatcher** : A dispatcher is a component which dispatches the actions to the store.

 3. **Store** : Store holds the state.
-Store handles various actions and changes the state based on handling these actions.
-In typical flux implementation we could have multiple stores in an application.
+The store handles various actions and changes the state based on handling these actions.
+In typical flux implementation, we could have multiple stores in an application.

 ![FluxImplementation.PNG](https://raw.githubusercontent.com/Raathigesh/Raathigesh.github.io/master/_posts/FluxImplementation.PNG)

 ### Redux
-Redux is a flux library which helpes to manage application state in JavaScript applications.
-Even though its mostly used with ReactJS, it's a framework agnostic solution for JavaScript state management.
+Redux is a flux library which helps to manage application state in JavaScript applications.
+Even though  it's mostly used with ReactJS, it's a framework agnostic solution for JavaScript state management.
 This post aims to introduce redux concepts with a very minimalistic example.

 Three fundamental parts of Redux